dojot/dojot/api-gateway/kong/plugins/pepkong/README.md

 luarocks make
 ```

-## Changing default resource server
+## Change the default `client` that has authorization settings

-To invoke Keycloak authorization service is necessary define a resource server (client), the default value is `kong`,
+To invoke Keycloak authorization service is necessary define a **client** that has authorization settings, the default value is `kong`,
 but is possible to change it through `CLIENT_ID` environment variable.

 ## Usage